 They may also be seen in certain medical conditions or as a side effect of long-term steroid use.
 Biologically, stretch marks are similar to scars with altered collagen and elastin.
 Most commonly, they appear on the outer arms, breasts, thighs, buttocks, and abdomen.

 Risk factors for stretch marks are younger age, family history, increased body mass index, and excess rapid weight gain.
 Few studies have confirmed effective methods for prevention.
 However, daily massage with Centella asiatica extract and hyaluronic acid has shown some promise.

 While moisturizing can’t hurt, the only real prevention is to avoid rapid gains in weight and muscle mass.
 If using topical steroids, it is advised to limit the duration of use on sensitive areas, use the lowest potency possible, and alternate with non-steroidal alternatives.
 For pregnant women, the best way to avoid stretch mark formation is to maintain the recommended weight increases and stay hydrated.

 While some stretch marks will fade over time, early intervention offers the best chance of improvement.
 Topically, prescription tretinoin 0.05% or higher has demonstrated up to 47% improvement.
-Procedures including lasers, excimer phototherapy, and microneedling with PRP have also been utilized with success.
+Procedures including lasers, excimer, and phototherapy have also been utilized with success.